 Change of Variables in Integrals (continued)

-transformation x = x(u,v) and y = y(u,v) then using this information to
+transformation x = x(u,v) and y = y(u,v) from the region R in the xy-plane to region S in

-Use the Jacobian to rewrite the transformed integral as follows:
+i.e. Use the Jacobian, JT(u,v), to rewrite the transformed integral as follows:

 R S